Earlier this year, at its Worldwide Developers Conference (WWDC 2017), Apple revealed macOS 10.13 High Sierra.

 macOS 10.13 High Sierra release date

-Apple unveiled macOS 10.13 High Sierra at the WWDC 2017 keynote event, which came as little surprise, as it's traditional for Apple to announce the latest version of its Mac software at its annual developer event.
+Apple unveiled macOS 10.13 High Sierra at the WWDC 2017 keynote event, which came as little surprise, given that it's traditional for Apple to announce the latest version of its Mac software at its annual developer event.

-But, it wasn’t until September 12 that Apple revealed that the full version of on September 25.
+Yet, it wasn’t until September 12 that Apple revealed that the full version of High Sierra would release on September 25.
 There was a developer version of the operating system you could enroll in leading into the final release, but fortunately that’s no longer necessary to take advantage of the latest features found in macOS 10.13.

 macOS 10.13 High Sierra features

 These include improvements to Safari – which will now thwart ad-tracking and auto-playing videos – and a more comprehensive Spotlight Search in the Mail App.
-Moreover, when you’re writing emails, the app now allows split view for the compose window – and it will use up to 35% less disk space as well.
+Moreover, when you’re writing emails, the app now allows split view for the compose window – and, to make matters better, it uses up to 35% less disk space.

 The Photos app has been updated in macOS 10.13 High Sierra as well, with a better sorting tool to boot.
 All of this is complemented by a new layout, better facial recognition thanks to neural networks, and better syncing across all Apple devices.